 Tell us about the business?

-How long have you been doing business, and business in the Hunter Valley?
+How long have you been doing business?

 Describe a typical day at ‘The office’.